 The International Center for Tropical Agriculture (CIAT) is an agricultural research arm of CGIAR.
 The organization will support agriBORA with monitoring and evaluation, survey populations for prioritizing climate-smart agriculture interventions, and evaluate the impact of these interventions.

-During the partnership period, agriBORA will run two fully operational warehouses for farmers in its target counties.
-The startup also aims to implement a subscriber-service for farmers to receive price updates and reach 10,000 farmers.
-Another goal is to have at least 5,000 smallholder farmers leverage the Warehouse Receipt System as collateral for credit. agriBORA aims to raise about US $4.5 million, create about 2,000 jobs, and positively affect 500,000 individuals.
+The startup also aims to implement a subscriber service for farmers to receive price updates and reach 10,000 farmers.
+Another goal is to have at least 500 smallholder farmers leverage the Warehouse Receipt System as collateral for credit during the funding period.

 The partnership comprises the following partners: agriBORA (lead business partner); CIAT (lead administrative partner).